Grip strength testing can provide beneficial information for function and health of seniors.

-A patient sits with elbows bent to 90 degrees, and performs a max hand grip 3 times on each side, with a hand dynamometer (hydraulic or digital).
+A patient sits with elbows bent to 90 degrees, and performs a max hand grip 3 times on each side, with a hand dynamometer (hydraulic or digital) usually in the second position.
 The average measurement of three tests is the recognized measurement.
 You can then compare that measurement to healthy people in their age category.
-This information can be useful as objective data demonstrating need for therapy, need for device or assist, estimated recovery time, or for setting goals toward recovery.
-See the article at bottom of post with further details.
+This information can be useful as objective data demonstrating need for strengthening, need for device or assist, estimated recovery time, or for setting goals toward recovery.
+Please see the article at the bottom of post with further details!

 Special considerations with hand grip strength testing:

 1. The Jamar Dynamometer has been used and validated in many studies. (affiliate link)

 4. Review a patient’s medical history for orthopedic hand or wrist precautions prior to grip testing.

 5. Use precautions with cardiac concern, arthritis or osteoporosis, consider one side only if pain or injury: see this link for a more detailed list of possible precautions.